-What are Learning Communities?3
+What are Learning Communities?
+3

 Vision

 Background

 Our Program

 Peer Mentor Component

-High Impact Practices 6
+High Impact Practices 7

+Roles and Responsibilities 9

+Nuts & Bolts of Being a Peer Mentor 10

+What to Expect from Supervisors

+Tracking Student Information

-Skills of Effective Mentors8
+Skills of Effective Mentors 12

 Keys to Success

-Standards of Behavior for Peer Mentors10)
+Standards of Behavior for Peer Mentors 14

 Confidentiality

 Integrity

 Ethical Standards

-Issues and Challenges for Peer Mentors12
+Issues and Challenges for Peer Mentors 16

 Issues for Students

 Challenges You May Encounter as a Peer Mentor

-Nuts and Bolts of Being a Peer Mentor14 l·

-What to Expect from Supervisors

-Tracking Student Information

-How to Get to Know the Students You Mentor1 6
+How to Get to Know Your Students 18

-Ice-breakers, Energizers, Team Builders, and Conversation Starters
+Conversation Starter Ideas

 Establishing Effective Study Groups

+Why is Diversity Important?

+Creating Inclusion

-Programming/Activities
+Suggestions for Programming/Activities

-Handouts2 0
+Handouts 24

 Advice

 Becoming an Active Listener

 The 3 Things All Humans Crave - and How to Motivate Anyone, Anytime, Anywhere

-Issues and Challenges
+Issues and Challenges/Scenarios

-Appendices2 6
+Appendices 30

 Resource List of Offices/Services

-Academic Calendar 2014-15
+Academic Calendar 2015-16

 Campus Map